Ron Powlus

-Ronald Lee Powlus (born July 16, 1974) is a former American football quarterback and former quarterbacks coach for the University of Notre Dame Fighting Irish football team, Akron Zips football team and the Kansas Jayhawks football team.
+Ronald Lee Powlus (born July 16, 1974) is an American former professional football player who was a quarterback in NFL Europe.
+He played college football for the Notre Dame Fighting Irish.
+After his playing career, he was a quarterbacks coach for the Fighting Irish, Akron Zips, and Kansas Jayhawks.

-High school career
+Early life

 Powlus was one of the most heavily touted prospects in the history of high school football as an offensive standout at Berwick High School.
+In his senior year of 1992, he led the Berwick Bulldogs to a 15-0 record, the Pennsylvania Class AAA title and the USA Today High School Football National Championship.
 Powlus was honored with several national prep player of the year awards, including Parade Magazine, Gatorade, and USA Today in 1992.

 College career

 After Powlus signed his letter of intent with Notre Dame in 1992, ESPN analyst Beano Cook famously predicted that Powlus would win the Heisman Trophy at least twice and that he would be the best quarterback in the history of Notre Dame.
 This was extremely high praise considering that only one player in the history of college football, Archie Griffin, had won the trophy twice.

-Powlus was a two-time Irish captain for teams coached by Lou Holtz and Bob Davie who, before the ascent of Brady Quinn in 2005, held 20 school records.
+Succeeding Rick Mirer who had been drafted to the NFL and Kevin McDougal, Powlus was a two-time Irish captain for teams coached by Lou Holtz and Bob Davie who, before the ascent of Brady Quinn in 2005, held 20 school records.
 He started 42 of 44 regular-season games (Thomas Krug started in place of injured Ron Powlus during the end of the 1995 season plus the 1996 Orange bowl) in which he played for the Irish (plus two bowl games) and finished with 558 career completions on 969 attempts for 7,602 yards and 52 touchdowns.
 He set the Irish single-game mark for TD passes in a game with four (three times) and at one point completed 14 straight passes.
 He set single-season marks in 1997 as a senior with his 182 completions and 298 attempts.

 Powlus rebounded from a broken collarbone suffered in the preseason of what would have been his freshman season in 1993 and then broke a bone in his upper left arm late in the 1995 season.

 Powlus received his undergraduate degree from the Notre Dame College of Business Administration in 1997.